-- Location or Structure Number and the type of work being performed. - Verify and document the applicator's qualification - Weather conditions and concrete surface temperatures. - Any conditions requiring corrective actions, location of correction as well as individual contacted and their recommendations - Document who performs the corrective actions - Document performance of coring for acceptance testing
+- Location or Structure Number and the type of work being performed. - Length (station extents) and width of area that was treated. - Verify and document the applicator's qualification and certification - Weather conditions and concrete surface temperatures. - Any conditions requiring corrective actions, location of correction as well as individual contacted and their recommendations

+- Document who performs the corrective actions - Document performance of coring for acceptance testing and method for core hole repairs

 When pay items are Pay Plan Quantity, no calculations will be required.
-Documentation of a Pay Plan Quantity item may be performed within the SiteManager / Daily Work Reports / Work Items tab.
 Authorized deviations from plan quantity must be documented by a change order.
-The authorized quantity deviation must be documented in the appropriate DWR Template or in the change order (i.e. description, explanation, attachment, etc.).

-Documentation of these Square Yard items will be performed within the SiteManager / Daily Work Reports / Work Items tab / DWR Template.
+Documentation of these Square Yard items will be performed within the SiteManager / Daily Work Reports / Work Items tab in accordance with the steps listed below.